lensesio/fast-data-dev/README.md

   experience Kafka Connect usually requires a lot of memory.
 It's heap size is set by default to 1GiB but you'll might need more than that.

-- I want to see some logs.

-  Every application stores its logs under `/var/log` inside the container.
-  If you have your container's ID, or name, you could do something like:

-      docker exec -it <ID> cat /var/log/broker.log

 - Fast-data-dev does not start properly, broker fails with:
   > [2016-08-23 15:54:36,772] FATAL [Kafka Server 0], Fatal error during
   > KafkaServer startup.
 Prepare to shutdown (kafka.server.KafkaServer)